 Semi-trucks and 18-wheelers are substantially larger than passenger vehicles.
 It is partially because of this enormous size difference that truck drivers must carry additional licensing and certifications such as a Commercial Driver’s License and more.
 The certifications show that the driver has an understanding of how to operate these vehicles and that they are subject to special regulations and restrictions.
-But there is no license that will ever guarantee that the license holder will never cause an accident.
+But a Navarre personal injury lawyer knows that there is no license that will ever guarantee that the license holder will never cause an accident.
 That is why most commercial trucking insurance policies have limits at, or in excess of $1 million to account for the significant potential damage these vehicles can cause in an accident.

 High policy limits are a great start when filing a claim after a serious accident, but they are in no way to be confused for getting the money you are rightfully owed.
 Insurers focus on settling claims for as little as possible, and when a victim handles their own claim, that unfortunate outcome is more likely.
 If you have been hurt or a loved one has been killed in a trucking accident, working with an experienced personal injury attorney is one of the best ways to move forward with a good chance of getting the money owed to you.